Signed in as:

 I echo the late Fred Hiatt of the Washington Post:

-"What I do believe...is...really good, serious, readable, reliable [content] and really good, serious, readable, thoughtful, unpurchased, non-yelling opinion" (Washington Post).
+"What I do believe...is..., serious, readable, reliable [content] and good, serious, readable, thoughtful, unpurchased, non-yelling opinion" (Washington Post).

 Image source: https://www.monacannation.com/